bkjoye/group71_spotify/display_resultsv2.md

 #### Results summary

 * Our model generates playlists, even matches some of the original songs in playlist from which only 1 song is taken!
 I.e. it addresses both goals set out for the project
 * Scoring and analysis shows that clustering and song similarity is a viable approach.
-Visial inspection shows that playlists seem to make sense (i.e. follow the "theme" of nucleus song)
+Visual inspection shows that playlists seem to make sense (i.e. follow the "theme" of nucleus song)
 * There's still variance in results which means there's room for improvement.
 A lot of variance come from estimated number of followers which is a metric that is subject to Spotify promotion and "hit" phenomena

 **Future work**